 And peo-ple laugh-ed at her, no doubt-

 You can find more poems like this one online from The Infant’s Delight: Poetry at Project Gutenberg.

 This article was posted on Thursday, March 22nd, 2007 at 6:24 pm and is filed under Countries & Cultures, English, Languages, Poems, Poems about Spring, Poems about Windy Weather, Poetry, Poetry about the Seasons, Poetry about the Weather, Seasonal, Spring, The Infant's Delight: Poetry, The Infant's Delight: Poetry, United Kingdom, USA, Weather.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply